Private Schools, Painful Secrets

 After all, the point of the anecdote was not that this specific teacher did something unique.
 It was to highlight a broader problem: Massachusetts law doesn’t bar high school teachers from having sex with students once they reach the age of consent (16).

-the risk of causing harm
+The risk of causing harm

 One of the most alarming situations the Globe confronted involved an abuser who threatened to commit suicide if the Spotlight Team published her name.
 The reporters received confirmation from the Forman School in Connecticut that teacher Susie Stiles had been fired for initiating a sexual relationship with a teenage boy.
 Interviews with school officials revealed that Susie threatened to hurt herself when they terminated her in 1994 so the school brought her to a local mental hospital her but never called the police.